lfaoro/ion/README.md

-# WIP (work in progress)
-> Experimenting with the idea and its utility at this stage.

-🧬 ncrypt - a geeky & friendly way to simply encrypt locally & share.
+# 🧬 ncrypt - a geeky & friendly way to simply encrypt locally & share.

-Consumer grade CLI-app, designed for every-user with love for the power-user.
+Consumer grade CLI-app, designed for the every-user with love for the power-user.

 Encryption is done on your computer, your data does not hit the cloud unencrypted.